-Delinquencies for installment and home-related loans fell in last year’s fourth quarter as the economy improved and consumers conscientiously managed their finances, according to results from the American Bankers Association’s Consumer Credit Delinquency Bulletin.
+Delinquencies declined nearly across the board in the second quarter, falling in nine out of 11 categories as the economy improved and consumers responsibly managed their finances, according to results from the American Bankers Association’s Consumer Credit Delinquency Bulletin.

 The Pew Charitable Trusts Friday released a report detailing fraudulent and abusive practices associated with payday loans offered online.
 The study found that many online borrowers report being threatened by lenders or debt collectors and that the vast majority of payday borrower complaints are about online loans.

 The Consumer Financial Protection Bureau (CFPB) Monday announced that it has taken action against Michigan-based Flagstar Bank for violating the CFPB’s new mortgage servicing rules by illegally blocking borrowers’ attempts to save their homes.